adam-poulton/slashdiablo-maphack/docs/Info-Window.md

 realm that adds a family of its own reads as a crafted item until it is named here.

+Each result is drawn in the colour the item it makes is drawn in, in the list and at the top of the summary panel alike, so the crafting recipes read orange, the rerolls blue and yellow and the unique upgrades gold.
+A recipe whose result has no quality of its own - a gem, a rune, a potion - is drawn in gold as well, since what it says is still an item's name.

 ### Summary panel

 Point at a recipe and it is described beside the window: what it makes, what it